PepMS/eagle-mpc/README.md

+:warning: **Disclaimer** :warning:
+This is an work-in-progress library.
+As such, it contains basic features.
+For any doubt, problem or suggestion feel free to open an issue.

-# Multicopter MPC
+# Eagle MPC
-This is a C++ libary to solve optimal control problems for multirotor-based robotic systems.
+This library contains tools to solve optimal control problems that deal with *unmanned aerial manipulators* (UAMs).

-It is based on [Crocoddyl](https://github.com/loco-3d/crocoddyl).
+It is strongly dependant on [Crocoddyl](https://github.com/loco-3d/crocoddyl), whose API is used to build optimal control problems.

-It contains Python bindings, only tested with Python3 version.
+It has two principal pieces:
+- **Trajectory generator**: It can be used to generate different maneuvers using any type of UAM.
+The optimal control problem can be specified by means of a YAML file (see the [example section](#examples))

 ## Building
 ### Install Crocoddyl